SunsetFi/stationeers-api-mod/README.md

 Gets an array of chat messages currently known to the server.

+### GET /things

+Gets an array of all things.

+### GET /things/:thingId

+Gets a thing by its id.

+### POST /things/:thingId

+Change properties of a thing.

+#### Body

+- `customName` (string, optional): Change the labeler-given name of a device.
+- `accessState` (int, optional): Set the bitmask of allowed access card colors.

 ### GET /devices

-Gets an array of all devices
+Gets an array of all device things.

 ### GET /devices/:deviceId